ibm-cloud-docs/bare-metal/bm-order-bm-from-image-template.md

 {:note: .note}
 {:beta: .beta}

-# Ordering a bare metal server from an image template (Beta)
+# Ordering a bare metal server from an image template
 {: #ordering-bm-from-image-template}

-The {{site.data.keyword.baremetal_long}} custom image templates feature is classified as beta and is available for evaluation and testing purposes.
-Which means that it might be unstable and can change frequently.
-Beta features also might not provide the same level of performance or compatibility that generally available features provide and are not intended for use in a production environment.
-{: beta}

 ## Before you begin
 {: #byb-bm-order-image-template}